|

 micro

-tube flies, undoubtedly the thinnest metal tube fly ever devised,
+undoubtedly the thinnest metal tube fly ever devised, with an outside

-1mm (20 gauge stainless steel tubing).
-Because it was impossible to
+gauge stainless steel tubing).
+Because it was impossible to line such

-line such slim tubes with the traditional plastic liner and still allow
+slim tubes with the traditional plastic liner and still allow room for

-room for the leader to be passed through the tube, our early micro
+the leader to be passed through the tube, our early micro tubes made use

-tubes made use of heat shrink tubing to shield the nylon leader from the
+of heat shrink tubing to shield the nylon leader from the sharp tube

 traditional plastic liner, with a view to making them available to fly tyers

-outside diameter of 1.5 mm., and they are slimmer than any other
+outside diameter of 1.5 mm., slimmer than any other

 commercially produced lined fly tying tubes.
 Being made from polished